 - 3, Screen 15+

-Farmers who have partnered with Sholi and process their coffee at their washing station have been given opportunities that didn't previously exist widely in Muhanga.
+Farmers who have partnered with Sholi and process their green coffee at their washing station have been given opportunities that didn't previously exist widely in Muhanga.
 Some farmers are producing as much as five times more coffee per year and are now able to employ others in the community and send their children to university.
 That increase in production in turn brings in more money and resources, and thus more knowledge on farm efficiency, sustainability and profitability, all of which benefit the members of Sholi.

 It's really a great example of how this whole thing works if we do it right.
 Those often forgotten or exploited in the supply chain are instead uplifted and supported, and then we all reap the benefits.
 Not just in reference to our cup of coffee, but in terms of how this world works, or how it can work.
 And how we can all be better participants in our shared humanity.
 A stretch?
 We don't think so.